mehulagg/gitlab/doc/administration/troubleshooting/networking.md

 ## Intro & Technical Jargon

-OSI Model / TCP/IP Stack, Yadda Yadda
+Open Systems Interconnection (OSI) Model and TCP/IP Stack.

 ## Tools

-The following tools can come in handy when troubleshooting networking issues.
+The following tools are helpful in troubleshooting networking issues.

 ### Can A connect to B?

 #### ping

+sends request to target and reports back.

 #### traceroute

+print the route packets trace to network host

+#### tracepath

+traces path to destination

 #### mtr

-#### tracepath
+mtr combines the functionality of the traceroute and ping

 ### curl